forcecore/yupgi_alert0/README.md

 # Over Powered Mod (엽기얼럿 제로)

+## Moving on to new engine

+* https://github.com/forcecore/OpenRA/tree/yupgi-20171014 : This branch contains my old modules
+* https://github.com/forcecore/OpenRA/tree/yupgi-20210321 : This is the newest branch, I decided to start over

+## Some old notes:

 * This mod is currently for OpenRA release-20170421
 * To run the mod...
   * put yupgi\_alert.oramod in mods folder, such as